eniac/Cebinae/vm_experiments.md

 allresults1024.pkl  caidapcap_to_json.py  egress.dpt  egress.py  measure_accuracy.py  pcaplibs.py
 ```

 4. (optional) run the experiments to re-generate the results file ``allresults1024.pkl``.
 This will take **around 4 hours**, so if you wish to skip this step, an already generated ``allresults1024.pkl`` is included in the repo.
 The experiment script is hard-coded to use the pcap file ``~/caidaSample.pcap`` -- a 1 minute sample trace of a 10 Gb/s core router link from CAIDA.
+This pcap file is included in the pre-built VM, or can be downloaded here: **TODO: link**
 You can modify `measure_accuracy.py` to use other pcaps as you wish.
 Results are qualitatively similar for all Caida workloads that we have tried.

 ```
 vagrant@cebinaevm:/cebinae$ ./measure_accuracy.py